Botspot/pi-apps/README.md

 # Pi-Apps   ![logo](https://github.com/Botspot/pi-apps/blob/master/icons/logo-64.png?raw=true)
 ## Raspberry Pi App Store for Open Source Projects

-There are many open-source, community-developed software projects for Raspberry Pi, yet very few people know about them.
-Pi-Apps aims to improve this, functioning as a software catalog and standardizing installation.
+Some of the best software available for the Pi plaform is the hardest to install.
+Pi-Apps brings all this hard-to-install software to one place, and simplifies the installation process to two clicks with the mouse.

 ## What do others say about Pi-Apps?
 > "It's an awesome Raspberry Pi app store and it works really well and there's lots of great stuff in here and it's super easy to install.